-Work-study awards are currently \$3,000 and are typically the maximum amount you can earn during the academic year (increases may be available).
+The average work-study awards are \$3,500 and are typically the maximum amount you can earn during the academic year (increases may be available).
 Both the employer and the work-study program pay your wages, with 30 percent paid by the employer and 70 percent paid from federal or state work-study funds.